elafallik/stat-analysis-project/README.md

 # stat-analysis-project
-Final project of the course "52311 MODERN STATISTICAL DATA ANALYSIS" - at the Hebrew University of Jerusalem
+Final project for "52311 MODERN STATISTICAL DATA ANALYSIS" cource at the Hebrew University of Jerusalem

-Uses code for subspace clustering from **
+Uses code for subspace clustering [1,2]

-@inproceedings{you2016scalable,
+## References
-  title={Scalable sparse subspace clustering by orthogonal matching pursuit}, author={You, Chong and Robinson, Daniel and Vidal, Ren{\'e}}, booktitle={Proceedings of the IEEE conference on computer vision and pattern recognition}, pages={3918--3927}, year={2016}
+[1] You, C., Robinson, D., & Vidal, R. (2016).
+Scalable sparse subspace clustering by orthogonal matching pursuit.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3918-3927).

-}
+[2] You, C., Li, C. G., Robinson, D. P., & Vidal, R. (2016).
+Oracle based active set algorithm for scalable elastic net subspace clustering.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 3928-3937).